karma659/karma659/README.md

 - 👋 Hi, I’m @karma659

+while(1)
+  {code;}

-- 👀 I’m interested in ...
+- 👀 I’m interested in creating apps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning system design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  website making ,machine learning
-- 📫 How to reach me ...
+- 📫 How to reach me  karmakarakash659@gmail.com

 <!---
 karma659/karma659 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.